 The partners will continue to function in developmental ways in communities such as being directly associated with tourism or working in other community activities, as well as offer substantial knowledge and support during implementation of the community tourism policy.
-In this regard the Secretariat will explore to opportunities to finance NGOs and CBOs wherever the capacity exists to assist with implementation of the community tourism policy.
+In this regard the Secretariat will explore opportunities to support financing to NGOs and CBOs and other forms of CTEs wherever the capacity exists to assist with implementation of the community tourism policy.